33 Weeks Pregnant With Twins or Multiples

 Symptoms of Twin Pregnancy at 33 Weeks

 Your body will take a lot of load in the 33rd week of its pregnancy.
 The increasing weight of the twins or multiples can cause the symptoms to worsen during this time period too.
+The 33 weeks pregnant with twins symptoms include:

 - Taking rest and not indulging in strenuous activities is what most pregnant women follow in the final trimester of the pregnancy.
 Despite that, there might be instances when you notice yourself dripping in sweat and feeling extremely hot.
 You may think that you have a fever or some other illness, but that isn’t usually the case.
 The reason for such a symptom to occur is your increased metabolism in this stage of the pregnancy.
 Since all metabolic processes are exothermic, all the heat that is released inside emerges out of the body, causing the temperature to increase and making you feel hot all the time.
 Hence, you should opt for wearing breathable clothes.